 The baseball stadium faced similar troubles as a small billboard rendering and project teaser sat in front of the entrance for years.
 John Euliano would come along and donate enough for an overhaul to what would become the John Euliano Baseball Park.

-In 2016, UCF set out to raise half a billion dollars to make up for losses from the state.
-Ninety percent of the fundraising has been met to recruit faculty, expand scholarship funds, facilitate research, facilities, and technology.
+UCF set out to raise half a billion dollars in 2016 to make up for losses from the state by launching the IGNITE Campaign.
+Ninety percent of the fundraising has been met to recruit faculty, expand scholarship funds, facilitate research, facilities, and technology, their page reports.
 The $500 million will also go to UCF Downtown, Global UCF, healthcare innovations, and stewardship of the environment.

-The second phase of the performing arts center will still not see these dollars if private donations remain the only source of fundraising.
+The second phase of the performing arts center will still not see these dollars if private donations remain the only source of funding.
+Officials estimate a price tag of over $60 million needed to see the project through completion.

 There is no date for the hold to be lifted, but at the earliest, the project may begin within the next fiscal year 2019-2023.
 Until then, the performing arts center will limbo once more.